IrisDigitalPathology/Iris-RESTful-Server/README.md

             serverUrl: "https://localhost:3000",
             // For a slide named "example.iris":
             slideId: "example",
-            // If not static file serving
+            // CORS if not static file serving
             crossOriginPolicy: 'Anonymous',
         }),
         // Make sure to allow full zooming